gjbaker/sylaras.org/protocol/protocol.md

 strategy outlined above then exported as new FCS3.0 files; the aggregate of such files from each of the study’s 3 time points served as input into our computational data analysis algorithm.

+**Weighted Random Sampling.** A 10 million cell weighted random sample (WRS) was derived from the pre-processed flow cytometry data to help balance the number of cells per tissue sample.
+Sample weights were defined per tissue per cell according to the formula \[(1/ω) x (1/N*~i~*)\] where ω was the number of unique tissue types (5 in this cases) and N*~i~* was the number of events associated with the *i*^th^ tissue where *i* took the categorical values blood, marrow, nodes, spleen, thymus.

+**Histogram Gating.** Pre-processed flow cytometry data (i.e. compensated viable singlets) were displayed as 2,640 histograms (240 samples x 11 antibody detection channels) plotted on a Logicle^56^ scale and formatted as scalable vector graphics (SVGs) in the context of a scrolling HTML table viewable with a web browser.
+A KDE of the signal intensity distribution of cells from the FVD well (i.e. compensated unstained viable splenocytes) was superimposed on each to identify signal intensity values corresponding to autofluorescence background.
+This allowed for the rapid recording of bisection point at the interface of the first (autofluorescence) and second (true signal) peaks for all histograms in a .TXT file.
+A vertical line was then programmatically rendered at the location of each bisection point and again visualized as a scrolling HTML table on the web for confirmation or refinement.
+The numerical value of each bisection point was then Logicle-transformed and subtracted from the Logicle-transformed signal intensity values of its corresponding histogram (i.e. Logicle\[data point~i~\]) – Logicle\[bisection point\]) resulting in the Logicle-transformed bisection point assuming the numerical value of zero and background signal intensity values becoming negative valued.
+Since the 5 lymphoid tissue types predominately consisted of immune cells, the CD45 signal intensity distributions were invariable unimodal with no discernable local minima.
+Thus, for each time point and tissue combination, a common CD45 bias was curated by pooling the corresponding samples, computing Q25 – \[1.5 \* \[Q75 - Q25\]\], then rounding to the nearest multiple of
+5. (where Q25 and Q75 were the first and third quartiles of the Logicle-transformed data, respectively).

+Immunophenotypes interpreted as CD49b^+^ granulocytes were identified in the blood of both control and GBM mice.
+Since granulocyte interaction with CD49b^+^ platelets is a described phenomenon thought to represent a physiologic process required for neutrophil extracellular trap formation^57,58^, we considered these cells as a likely artifact of residual platelets present within blood samples.
+In taking a conservative approach to correct for this discrepancy, cell status of the CD49b immunomarkers was only considered in cases where the immunophenotype was otherwise consistent with NK cells (e.g. CD45^+^, CD49b^+^, CD11b^+^).
+Thus, a Boolean truth value of zero for the CD49b channel was uniformly applied to all cells whose immunophenotype was not matching NK cells.

+**Software**

+• FACSDiva (version 8.0)

+• FlowJo (version 10.3.0)